shkim04/shkim04.github.io/blog/3/restapi-with-express-mongodb-typescript.en.md

     console.log("Server is running on 4000");
 })
 ```
-After copying and pasting the code in app.ts, enter npm run dev as mentioned above to start the server.
+After copying and pasting the code in app.ts, enter `npm run dev` as mentioned above to start the server.
 You can see the terminal saying:

 _the server is listening to the port 4000_.

 Each of the routes represents a URL that API users make a request to.
 Here, you will have a get route and then, pass '/' as its path and a call back function.
-What happens in the route is that when the API users make a request to the URL of this API, they will get a response showing “Here is the response”.
-Open a browser and enter http://localhost:4000 to see the response - Since we develop in our own local computer, we can have an access to the API with localhost_.
+What happens in the route is that when the API users make a request to the URL of this API, they will get a response showing _**Here is the response**_.
+Open a browser and enter http://localhost:4000 to see the response - _Since we develop in our own local computer, we can have an access to the API with localhost_.

 The call back function takes mainly 2 objects as its arguments.
 They are Request and Response object.